 - 1 tsp. vanilla extract

-- 12 cups popped popcorn (about 1 cup kernels before popped, preferably warm from being freshly popped)
+- 12 cups popped popcorn (about 1 cup kernels before popped, preferably freshly popped)

 - Preheat oven to 250°F. Line a rimmed baking sheet or roasting pan with parchment paper.
 Set aside.
 Lay popped popcorn in single layer on large length of parchment on table or counter.